Bejeweled 3: Release

-Bejeweled 3 was originally released digitally on December 7, 2010, through the PopCap Games site and their exclusive partners.
-The game would later be ported to several platforms after release.
+Bejeweled 3 was originally released on December 7, 2010 for PC.
+The game was later ported to consoles and mobile devices.

 The Adobe Flash Player version features only the Classic game mode and is mostly based on the Bejeweled Blitz engine.
 An HTML5 version of the game, simply titled Bejeweled, was released on December 13, 2011, for the Chrome Web Store and featured the Classic and Lightning (known as Speed) game modes.
+A version for Windows 8, titled Bejeweled Live, was released on March 30, 2013, on the Windows 8 Store, and included only the Classic, Butterflies, and Diamond Mine game modes.

 An enhanced re-release of the game was made available exclusively in mainland China on July 27, 2012, sharing the same title as the international release.
 The re-release featured two extra game modes based on the Time Bomb mini-quests in Quest, several gameplay tweaks, such as Blazing Speed activating earlier, the game being restricted to only 4:3, and advertisements.
 Many community members have commonly nicknamed this release Bejeweled 3 Plus to differentiate it from the original version.

-Bejeweled 3 was released on October 19, 2011, for PlayStation 3, Xbox 360, and Nintendo DS.
-The Xbox 360 retail version also includes Bejeweled Blitz LIVE, and the PlayStation 3 retail version also includes Zuma and Feeding Frenzy 2.
-A Windows 8 version, under the title Bejeweled Live was released on the Windows Store, featuring the Classic, Butterflies, and Diamond Mine modes.
-The Xbox 360 version of Bejeweled 3 is playable on Xbox One and Xbox Series X/S through the Backwards Compatibility Program, and was one of the first games to be selected at launch.
+Bejeweled 3 was released on April 24, 2011, for the PlayStation Network, and on October 19, 2011, for Xbox Live Arcade.
+The game was released to retailers on November 15, 2011, for Xbox 360, PlayStation 3, and Nintendo DS.
+The retail version of the game for Xbox 360 comes with Bejeweled Blitz LIVE, and the retail version for PlayStation 3 includes 2 of PopCap's other titles, Feeding Frenzy 2 and Zuma.

+The Xbox 360 version of Bejeweled 3 is also playable on Xbox One and Xbox Series X|S, through the Backwards Compatibility Program for the consoles.
 Bejeweled 3 is also included as a game on the EA Play subscription service.